Restoration Yoga Therapy

 Yoga Therapy is more than movement therapy: combining the aspects of mind-awareness with body-awareness in a safe, quiet setting—your home in the Bloomington Indiana area.
-Pain is not always an obvious 'target,' often stemming from neurological or neuromuscular conditions, nerve damage from diabetes or cancer treatment, fibromyalgia, or, unfortunately, iatrogenic sources such as certain medications.
+Pain is not always an obvious 'target,' often stemming from neurological or neuromuscular conditions, nerve damage from diabetes or cancer treatment, non-specific back pain or, unfortunately, iatrogenic sources such as certain medications.
 Finding the precise cause may not be possible, yet having the ability to break the cycle of pain, even momentarily, or to know what may precipitate or exacerbate it, is perhaps the most helpful aspect of working with a knowledgeable yoga therapist: a client learns to help themselves, rather than relying on props, chairs, and a formulaic set of exercises.
 Sessions are simplified—avoiding multiple props and using chairs only when necessary—in order to reduce external, sensory distractions and loss of internal awareness.

 Gentle Pain Management

 Yoga therapy sessions provide a gentle yet substantive means for managing chronic / persistent pain.
 Pain perception is directly affected by the physical or mental state we are in, particularly when drawn out over long periods of time; weeks, months, years of protective holding patterns in the body or unaddressed stress and anxiety can, quite literally, become the problem rather than the symptom.
 In-home yoga therapy sessions are led by a yoga therapist with a deep interest in helping individuals as a whole: If you are going through cancer treatment or are in recovery, live with a neurological condition, or have unresolved pain due to injury, surgery, scoliosis, or amputation, working and speaking freely with someone who understands who you are, and what you have been going through, can be the first step towards healing and improving quality of life.